-The COS medium-resolution gratings are required to achieve a wavelength accuracy of 15 km/s (resel 0.06 Å).
-With improvements to the FUV dispersion solutions for the M gratings, the wavelength calibration accuracy has been improved to ±3 pixels, or half a resolution element (please consult the COS website for more information).
-For G140L the requirement is 150 km/s.
-It is 175 km/s for G230L.
+The COS medium-resolution channels are required to achieve a wavelength accuracy of 15 km s-1 (resel 0.06 Å).
+With improvements to the FUV dispersion solutions for the M gratings, the wavelength calibration accuracy has been improved to ±3 pixels, or half a resolution element.
+For G140L the requirement is 150 km s-1.
+It is 175 km s-1 for G230L.
 Analysis of COS data obtained on orbit suggest that these requirements are routinely met.
 To do so, targets must be properly centered in the desired aperture.
 Target acquisitions are discussed in Chapter 8.

-For modes where the wavelength shift determined from FUV Segment A is applied to Segment B (for example, if there are no lines present on FUVB) there is an additional uncertainty of up to 10 pixels that must be applied.
-For the G140L grating this corresponds to a wavelength accuracy of 250 km/s.
+For modes where the wavelength shift determined from FUV Segment A is applied to Segment B (for example, if there are no wavelength calibration lamp lines present on FUVB) there is an additional uncertainty of up to 10 pixels that must be applied.
+For the G140L grating this corresponds to a wavelength accuracy of 250 km s-1.
 Neither the wavelength solution for the BOA nor the throughput at blue wavelengths is well characterized, so we recommend that the BOA not be used for wavelengths bluer than 1200 Å. See Section 2.6 for further discussion of BOA usage for FUV science observations.